so0-biin/Welcome-git/README.md

 - It provides a "git init" button as menu for a git repository creation only if a current directory in the browser is not managed by git yet.
 - Once the repository creation is requested, the service creates a new git repository for the current working directory.

+Feature #3.
+Version controlling

+Welcome-git supports the version controlling of a git repository.

+- Files with different status have a different mark on their icon.
+- It provides a different menu depending on the status(untracked/modified/staged/committed or unmodified) of a selected file.
+- It provides a "git commit" button as separate menu for committing staged changes.

 (screenshots)